 Being a member of a High School Athletic Team is both an honor and a privilege.
-With this privilege comes an enormous responsibility for the students and our coaching staff.
-This handbook is designed to be a resource and guide for our coaching staff and it is the responsibility of each athletic coach to review it.
+With this privilege comes an enormous i responsibility for the students and our coaching staff.

+This handbook is designed to be a resource and guide for our coaching staff, and it is the responsibility of each athletic coach to review it.
 This handbook has also been created to address information that will increase the level of communication to our entire coaching staff.

+Student/Coach Responsibilities

-Student/Coach Responsibilities Be Responsible to Yourself Never compromise one's character, ethics, sportsmanship, and respect for the game.
-We are all responsible for Pursuing Victory by using our seven core principles: Trust, worthiness, respect, responsibility, fairness, caring, and good citizenship .
+Be Responsible to Yourself

+Never compromise one's character, ethics, sportsmanship, and respect for the game.
+We are all responsible for Pursuing Victory by using our seven core principles: Trust, worthiness, respect, responsibility, fairness, caring, and good citizenship.
 Monitor academics and prioritize education.

-Be Responsible to Our School Our school's reputation is being shaped by the way we conduct ourselves.
+Be Responsible to Our School

+Our school's reputation is being shaped by the way we conduct ourselves.
 We contribute to our school's reputation in everything we do, and we should always demonstrate the PRIDE we have in our school.

-Be Responsible to Others "All Eyes Are On Us" and we have a duty to represent our school and community in an exemplary manner.
+Be Responsible to Others

+"All Eyes Are On Us" and we have a duty to represent our school and community in an exemplary manner.
 Our sport program is an educational experience, and our top priority is to demonstrate our positive character.

+Athletic Philosophy

-Athletic Philosophy Athletics are a part of the educational process at High School and they are an extension of the classroom, serving as an arena for learning.
+Athletics are a part of the educational process at \\\\\\\High School, and they are an extension of the classroom, serving as an arena for learning.
 At no time will the program place the total education curriculum secondary in emphasis to athletics.
 We strive to have each student-athlete enjoy a positive experience while developing competitive teams.
 Within this framework, the participation of all student-athletes is encouraged, without compromising that competitive nature.
 The purpose of high school athletics is educational, competitive, recreational, and our athletic program encourages participation by as many young adults in as many sports as possible.

-Athletic Department Vision It is the vision of the High School to create a positive environment for student athletes, the school, and community while developing team and reflecting a deep sense of commitment and a sportsmanlike competitive spirit with a winning attitude exemplifying positive character traits.
-Athletic Department Mission Statement High School will offer athletes positive and rewarding experiences while fostering strong character with a healthy balance of commitment to quality coaching, upgrading and maintaining facilities, and competitive teams creating an environment strong in school pride, family involvement, and community support.
+Athletic Department Mission Statement

+To provide Stockton Unified School District students the opportunity to participate in a competitive athletic environment to build character, learn lifelong lessons, and develop into responsible, moral, and ethical citizens of our community.

+Athletic Department

+Vision Stockton Unified School District Athletics provides a safe, positive, competitive, and equitable athletic experience.

-The common goals of the athletic program at ALL levels of play are for the student-athlete to:
+The common goals of f the athletic program at ALL lev els of play are for the student-ath lete to

-- □ Have fun - □ Develop leadership qualities - □ Participate in multiple sports throughout their four years of high school - □ Build on positive, life-time memories from athletic experiences - Learn the value of sportsmanship, self-discipline, and team responsibility - Develop their physical, emotional, social, and mental skills - Develop respect for authority, teammates, opponents, and themselves - Develop pride in themselves, their team, school, and community - Learn to work as a team member towards the attainment of common goals - Develop team responsibility and dedication - Learn rules of particular sports - Develop skills necessary to play a variety of sports
+- □ Have fun - □ Develop leadership qualities - □ Participate in multiple sports throughout their four years of high school - □ Build on positive, life-time memories from athletic experiences - ☐ Learn the value of sportsmanship, self-discipline, and team responsibility - Develop their physical, emotional, social, and mental skills - Develop respect for authority, teammates, opponents, and themselves - Develop pride in themselves, their team, school, and community - Learn to work as a team member towards the attainment of common goals - Develop team responsibility and dedication - Learn rules of particular sports - Develop skills necessary to play a variety of sports